Police Scotland chief Sir Iain Livingstone to retire this summer

 “Operational competence has greatly benefited, a clear example of that being a record of responding and investigating and solving murders and our response to major events.”

+Sir Iain was appointed as acting chief after Phil Gormley was suspended during an investigation into gross misconduct allegations, which he denied before quitting.

+The independent Police Investigations and Review Commissioner had received five misconduct referrals regarding Mr Gormley from the SPA.

-Announcing his resignation, he told the meeting that policing is relentless, and added: “I consider the stability which now exists will endure through and also enable a managed transition to a new chief constable over the coming months.
+Announcing his resignation, Sir Iain told the SPA meeting that policing is relentless, and added: “I consider the stability which now exists will endure through and also enable a managed transition to a new chief constable over the coming months.

 “I will work relentlessly to ensure this occurs.”